ziedak/meduim_clone/README.md

 > The <b>Meduim-clone</b> web application presents a custom Meduim-clone.
 > <br>
-> The APP is created with the latest industry standards using React.js NextJs ISR
+> The APP is created with the latest industry standards using React.js, typescript and NextJs (ISR)
 > <br>

 ## Screenshot